Hiking Sequoia & Kings Canyon National Park

-Sequoia's hiking trails are what will take you to the truly magnificent sights to behold in the park.
+Sequoia and Kings Canyon hiking trails will take you on a magnificent park journey.
 Trails range from short, easy, and paved, to long, steep, and rugged.
-Sequoia has a trail for every skill level!

-Lace up your hiking boots, or slip on your sneakers – there are more than 800 miles of Sequoia hiking trails for people of every ability and inclination.
-From gentle ambles among giant sequoias to moderate day hikes and full-throttle ascents (including the highest point in the lower 48 states!), Sequoia hiking trails deliver peak experiences, whatever the topography and terrain.
+Lace up your hiking boots, or slip on your sneakers – there are more than 1,000 miles of Sequoia & Kings Canyon hiking trails for visitors of every ability and inclination.
+From gentle ambles among giant sequoias to moderate day hikes and full-throttle ascents (including the highest point in the lower 48 states!), Sequoia & Kings Canyon hiking trails deliver peak experiences, whatever the topography and terrain.

-What they all share is the grandeur of Sequoia National Park.
-Below are just a few examples of the hiking trails available in Sequoia.
-See you at the trailhead!
+Picturesque tarns, sprightly rivulets, conifer-studded slopes – whatever the trail or terrain, it’s bound to feature the incredible grandeur of Sequoia & Kings Canyon National Parks.
+Below are just a few examples of the hiking trails available – see you at the trailhead!

 Time: 1 hour, round-trip

 Trailhead: South side of General’s Highway, next to the now-deserted Giant Forest Village